 The wedding cake was adorned with a purple ombre design that mirrored the flowers that Patricia used in the ceremony aisle.
 It's all in the details!

-The Claremont Hotel Club & Spa has been a Bay Area landmark since 1915.
+Claremont Club and Spa, A Fairmont Hotel has been a Bay Area landmark since 1915.

 A bright pink floral headpiece made just for the flower girl.
 We bet she was thrilled!